Fuga Island: Geography

 Fuga has an area of 70 km2 and a population of 2,015 people.
 The principal settlement is Naguilian (Musa) village on the southern coast.
 The highest peak is Mount Nanguringan in the northeast, with an elevation of 191 m.

 Along with the neighbouring islets of Barit (7 km2) and Mabaag, it constitutes one of 42 barangays of the municipality of Aparri, Cagayan.
 It is the only one of the Babuyan Islands under the jurisdiction of a mainland municipality, whereas all other islands form the municipality of Calayan.

 History

 Presently, Fuga Island is owned by Fuga Island Holdings.
 It was formerly owned by the Dominican Order under the encomienda system during the Spanish Period eventually returned to the Filipinos after the signing of 1898 Treaty of Paris.
 The first land title was issued in 1908 under Original Certificate Title number two, and the Insular Government of the Philippine Islands designated the island and surrounding ports an economic zone as part of the Cagayan Special Economic Zone (CEZA) and Freeport under Republic Act No. 7922.

 Archaeology

 From January 31, 1978 to February 22, 1978, Bryan E. Snow and Richard Shutler, Jr. conducted an archaeological excavation on Fuga Moro Island.
-Only earthenware, pottery, porcelains, and stoneware were found during the excavation.
+Earthenware, pottery, porcelains, and stoneware were found during the excavation.